ossf/allstar/README.md

 have either administrator(default) or push(optional) access to the repository.
 Only organization members should have this access, as otherwise untrusted members can change admin level settings and commit malicious code.
+Also, by default, all repositories must have an organization user or group assigned as an Administrator.

 ### SECURITY.md